 Microwave drawers can be inconspicuously built-in under your counter or kitchen island, or integrated into your wall-oven setup.
-Sharp developed the first microwave drawer and, according to our industry connections, manufactures most of the ovens on the market sold by other brands (like Wolf and Thermador).
-The pull-out drawers are easy to use; one drawback is the interior space is smaller than most conventional microwaves.
+Sharp developed the first microwave drawer and, according to our industry connections, manufactures most of the ovens on the market sold by other brands (such as Wolf and Thermador).
+The pullout drawers are easy to use; one drawback is the interior space is smaller than most conventional microwaves.

-Not ready to commit to a built-in, but enticed by the notion of hiding away that countertop microwave?
+Not ready to commit to a built-in but enticed by the notion of hiding away that countertop microwave?
 See Julie’s 10 Strategies for Hiding the Microwave.
-Have a look at more of our small appliance posts here, and weigh in on The Great Vacuum Debate: Dyson vs. Miele.